|

 engine problems.
 Lee William's, flying the Brown B-2 "Miss Los Angeles"

-experienced an engine failure while turning into the scatter pylon, stalled and
+experienced an engine failure while turning into the scatter pylon,

 crashed fatally.
-Art Chester in the brand new Chester "Goon" was off first and
+Art Chester in the brand new Chester "Goon" was off first

 well into the lead with the aid of the French Ratier two position propeller.